-According to the HMCC specification[2], the retry pointer loop time should not exceed certain limitations.
+According to the HMC specification[3], the retry pointer loop time should not exceed certain limitations.
 These limitations vary depending on the selected link speed (10Gbit/s, 12Gbit/s, or 15Gbit/s).
 Factors such as the HMC delay, host delay, serialization, and de-serilazation contribute to the total retry pointer loop time.
 In case the host exceeds the maximum allowable delay, the HMC retry buffer may run full and therefore throttle packet streaming which leads to NULL FLITs between transaction packets.
 Table 4.2 lists both, internal HMC delay and host allowable delay in nanoseconds.
-It is based on the assumption that the retry buffer full period is approximately as twice as big when running a link at half-width (8 lane).
-However, this is not mentioned in the HMCC specification.
-Note that all calculations in this section were performed with the run length limiter deactived (HMC_RX_AC_COUPLED=0) and no lane polarity control (CTRL_LANE_POLARITY=0).
+It is based on the assumption that the retry buffer full period is as twice as big when running a link at half-width (8 lanes).
+Note that all calculations in this section were performed with the run length limiter deactived (HMC RX AC COUPLED=0) and no lane polarity control (CTRL LANE POLARITY=0).